Discover San Diego County Cities with Move Central

 To ensure you have everything you need to know about the area, we’ve put together this comprehensive guide and list of all of the cities in San Diego County.
 Read on to see which will make the perfect home for your needs.

-County History
+San Diego County History

 As with many parts of the western United States, the history of San Diego County is full of ancient Native American tribes who have lived there for thousands of years.
 A few of the most well-known groups in this area include the Kumeyaay, the Cupeño, and the Luiseño.
 They lived there for centuries until the mid-1500s, when the first Spanish conquistadors arrived.

-Native American watching Sunset
+Native American Watching Sunset

 After looking at what is now known as Mission Bay, a Spaniard decided to name the region after Saint Didacus, who more commonly went by the name San Diego.